hamishwillee/mavlink-devguide/en/protocol/ftp.md

 > **Note** The encoding and content of the payload field are not mandated by the specification - and can be extension specific.
   The encoding explained here has been used by *QGroundControl* and PX4.

-A MAVLink system that supports this protocol should also indicate support in the [AUTOPILOT_VERSION.capability](../messages/common.html#AUTOPILOT_VERSION) field, by setting the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag.
+A MAVLink system that supports this protocol should also set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag in indicate support in the [AUTOPILOT_VERSION.capability](../messages/common.html#AUTOPILOT_VERSION) field.

-## Payload Header Format {#payload}
+## Payload Format {#payload}

-The `FILE_TRANSFER_PROTOCOL` payload encodes a "payload header" that defines the information required for the various FTP messages.
+The `FILE_TRANSFER_PROTOCOL` payload is encoded with the information required for the various FTP messages.
-This includes fields for specifying which message is being sent, the FTP sequence number of the current FTP message (for multi-message data transfers), the size of information in the data part of the message, and for response messages (ACK/NAK) the original opcode that the message is a response to.
+This includes fields for specifying which message is being sent, the sequence number of the current FTP message (for multi-message data transfers), the size of information in the data part of the message etc..

 > **Tip** Readers will note that the FTP payload format is very similar to the packet format used for serializing MAVLink itself.

-Below is the over-the-wire format for the payload part of the [FILE_TRANSFER_PROTOCOL](../messages/common.md#FILE_TRANSFER_PROTOCOL) message on PX4/*QGroundControl* FTP.
+Below is the over-the-wire format for the payload part of the [FILE_TRANSFER_PROTOCOL](../messages/common.md#FILE_TRANSFER_PROTOCOL) message on PX4/*QGroundControl*.

 ![FILE_TRANSFER_PROTOCOL Payload format - QGC](../../assets/packets/ftp_transfer_payload_data_qgc.jpg)